For The Record

 25. “Obeidi escaped the fate of his former boss when the CIA intervened with the Army and got him released.
 Knowing that he was a marked man, he decided that his only hope was to go public.
 He consented to an interview with CNN, and soon afterward the CIA whisked him and his family off to Kuwait, where he underwent weeks of interrogations.”
 (Idem.)

 26. Note that the CIA posted information on its website that could prove “incredibly useful” to anyone seeking to develop WMD’s.
 “On June 26, the CIA posted a press release about Obeidi’s cache—the most valuable WMD evidence the U.S. has yet obtained in Iraq—on its official website.
 It also put up digital photos of the components and even one of the key centrifuge diagrams.
 The pictures, which Albright says could be ‘incredibly useful’ to any regime trying to start a covert nuclear program, were online for almost a week-long enough to be downloaded and made freely available on the Internet—before the agency took them down.
 Literally buried for 12 years, some of Saddam’s hoard of nuclear knowledge got out because of the U.S. government, not in spite of it.
-[Italics are Mr. Emory’s.]”
+[Emphasis added.]”
 (Idem.)

 27. “Obeidi now lives with eight family members in a U.S. city that he asked me not to name.
 His son and three daughters are learning English and looking for jobs, and he occasionally gives talks to groups of government officials.
 He seems more relaxed than he did when I first met him, as though he is finally able to shed some of the fear and pressure of life in Baghdad.
 But the thought of his former colleagues still weighs heavily on his mind.
 One day as we were eating falafel from plastic plates in the food court near his new American home, sitting anonymously among the shoppers, he asked me why he was still the only Iraqi scientist whom the United States had seen fit to take out of harm’s way.”
 (Ibid.; p.
 46.)